Must volunteer a minimum of 60 hours per year and must be a minimum of 18 years of age.

 - Complete and sign the Quiz & Acknowledgement of receipt of the Volunteer Diver Manual.

-- Submit initial AAUS Medical Packet to be completed by yourself & a physician.
+- After your interview, complete and submit initial AAUS Medical Packet by yourself & a physician.

 - Agree to participate once a month at minimum with the dive program.